-Assessment of the findings, diagnosis and resulting disease risk are crucial for successful prevention [11].
+Assessment of the findings, diagnosis and resulting disease risk are crucial for the successful prevention [11].
 Modern digital aids are available for assessment of the findings and documentation of all oral diseases, including peri-implant infections.
 These aids not only allow identifying and documenting the current findings and risk factors, but also enable monitoring.

 To obtain indications of peri-implant infections in good time, the initial situation must be established and documented after insertion of the superstructure.
-Only when compared with the initial values can visual inspection, palpation (secretion or pus discharge), probing depth measurement, BOP (particular prognostic significance for implants), mucosal recessions, and X-ray findings provide the necessary information for timely preventive intervention.
+Only when compared with the initial values can visual inspection, palpation (secretion or pus discharge), probing depth measurement, BOP (particular prognostic significance for implants), mucosal recessions, and X-ray findings provide the necessary information for timely preventive intervention (Fig. 1a and b).

-STEP 2: DISCLOSE
+Step 2: Disclose

-Current literature clearly shows that disclosing biofilm creates more precise plaque indices and achieves better results with homecare and professional biofilm removal [15, 16, 17].
+Current literature clearly shows that disclosing biofilm creates more precise plaque indices and achieves better results with homecare and professional biofilm removal [15, 16, 17] (Fig. 2a to d).